temunix2/validatefa.st/codebase.md

-          { name: "Access to all AI writing personas" }, { name: "Elevate accuracy with powerful research tools" }, { name: "Skyrocket productivity with advanced tools" }, { name: "Access all Pro features and beyond!" }, ],
+          { name: "Access to all AI writing personas" }, { name: "Elevate accuracy with powerful research tools" }, { name: "Skyrocket productivity with advanced tools" }, { name: "Access all features for Life!" }, ],
       },
     ],